rahulkg31/sentence-to-clauses/README.md

 ## Dependencies
 The project requires Python 3, Nltk and CoreNLP.

-## To Do
+## Future
-- Test over more sentences
-- Try out other parsers like berkeley parser
+- Can use other parser like Berkeley parser and compare the results.

 ## License
 The [MIT License][license] - Copyright (c) 2018 Rahul Kumar Gond